 Students interested in ecological psychology (ecopsychology) clinical and therapeutic applications obtain a comprehensive psychological education for how to work with the human and organizational ecosystem and their ecology of behaviors.

-Course examples in the degree program curriculum include ecopsychology I, II, III, IV, narrative foundations of ecopsychology, biogeography: humans and landscapes, contemporary narratives of supremacism and its forms of sexism, misogyny, and racism toward black, Indigenous, and people of color (BIPOC) communities), ecotoxicology, climate crisis and ecopsychological applications, art, imagery & perception, ecological ethics, native science and indigenous epistemologies, business ecologies, and ecopsychology applications.
+Course examples in the degree program curriculum include ecopsychology I, II, III, IV, narrative foundations of ecopsychology, biogeography: humans and landscapes, contemporary narratives of supremacism and its forms of sexism, misogyny, and racism, ecotoxicology, climate crisis and ecopsychological applications, art, imagery & perception, ecological ethics, native science and indigenous epistemologies, business ecologies, and ecopsychology applications.

 Completion of the Doctor of Arts program requires passing two comprehensive exams and successful completion of a doctoral project.